 Crossbow-wielding man shot dead by police in Southwark was a convicted stalker

-Byrce Hodgson was banned from entering Bywater Place in Surrey Quarys, Rotherhithe, where the shooting took place
+Bryce Hodgson was banned from entering Bywater Place in Surrey Quays, Rotherhithe, where the shooting took place

 A man shot dead by armed police after breaking into a home while armed with a crossbow was a convicted stalker who was banned from entering the road where he was killed.